 How Should I Consider the Admissions Officers in My Application?

 - Don’t waste time researching individual college admissions processes!
 Seriously, every top-notch university uses the aforementioned four stage process.
-Larger, less selective universities will generally make decisions based off of your academics.
+Larger, less selective universities will generally make decisions based on your academics.
 They will not take as much time to consider other aspects of your application.

 - Choose stand-out experiences!
 The individual reader’s recommendation is important.
 They have a limited amount of time to read your application.
 Make sure to be clear about what makes you exceptional!